gluethegiant/gtg-rack/README.md

 ## Release Notes

+v1.1.3 Forever Vu Meters Release (January 25, 2021)

+- Vu meters no longer get knocked out by rogue modules that throw infinities or NANs
+- New theme setting to dynamically use the default theme
+- Cleaner context menu

 v1.1.2 Rock the Default Settings Release (July 14, 2020)

 - Fixed bug with default settings when valid GlueTheGiant.json didn't already exist